Congress approves $900B COVID relief bill, sending to Trump

 “This deal is not everything I want — not by a long shot,” said Rules Committee Chairman Jim McGovern, D-Mass., a longstanding voice in the party’s old-school liberal wing.
 “The choice before us is simple.
 It’s about whether we help families or not.
 It’s about whether we help small businesses and restaurants or not.
 It’s about whether we boost (food stamp) benefits and strengthen anti-hunger programs or not.
 And whether we help those dealing with a job loss or not.
 To me, this is not a tough call.”

-The Senate, meanwhile, was also on track to pass a one-week stopgap spending bill to avert a partial government shutdown at midnight and give Trump time to sign the sweeping legislation.
+Congress also approved a one-week stopgap spending bill to avert a partial government shutdown at midnight and give Trump time to sign the sweeping legislation.

 Treasury Secretary Steven Mnuchin, a key negotiator, said on CNBC Monday morning that the direct payments would begin arriving in bank accounts next week.